YuSugihara/MutMap/README.md

 `-r` : reference fasta

 `-c` : FASTQs of cultivar.
-Please input pair-end reads separated by comma.
-FASTQs can be gzipped.
+Please input paired-end reads separated by commas.
+FASTQ files can be gzipped.

 `-b` : FASTQs of bulk.
-Please input pair-end reads separated by comma.
-FASTQs can be gzipped.
+Please input paired-end reads separated by commas.
+FASTQ files can be gzipped.

 `-n` : number of individuals in mutant bulk.

 `-o` : name of output directory.
-Specified name should not exist.
+The specified directory name should not already exist.

 ### Example 2 : run MutMap from FASTQ with trimming
 ```